mkurak/cw.api.core.cache.memory/DEV_NOTES.md

 ## Overview
-- `MemoryCache` is the primary entry point; it offers TTL handling, maximum entry limits, tag-based invalidation, and concurrency-safe `getOrSet` operations.
+- `MemoryCache` is the primary entry point; it offers TTL handling, maximum entry limits, tag-based invalidation, concurrency-safe `getOrSet`, and a `configure()` method to adjust defaults at runtime.
 - No runtime dependencies.
 Targets Node.js 18+ with TypeScript sources compiled to ESM output under `dist/`.
-- `cacheModule` and `useCache()` (in `src/module.ts`) integrate the cache with `cw.api.core.di`, registering a singleton instance on the container.
+- `cacheModule` and `useCache()` (in `src/module.ts`) integrate the cache with `cw.api.core.di`, registering a singleton instance on the container. `useCache()` accepts `cacheOptions` to tweak defaults and an optional `configure` callback for advanced adjustments.

 ## Design Notes
 - **Storage** – uses `Map<string, CacheEntry<V>>`.
 Public enumeration helpers